On the sign recovery by LASSO, thresholded LASSO and thresholded Basis Pursuit Denoising: Identifiability and irrepresentability curves

-Such an identifiability indicator indicates if the sign estimators obtained by thresholded LASSO and thresholded BPDN can recover $S(\beta)$.
-Indeed, if $\phi^X_{\rm Idtf}(S(\beta))=0$ then thresholded LASSO (resp. thresholded BPDN) sign estimator cannot recovered $S(\beta)$ even if non-null components of $\beta$ are extremely large.
+This identifiability indicator shows whether the sign estimators obtained by thresholded LASSO and thresholded BPDN can recover $S(\beta)$.
+Namely, if $\phi^X_{\rm Idtf}(S(\beta))=0$ then the thresholded LASSO (respectively, thresholded BPDN) sign estimator fails to recover $S(\beta)$ even if the non-zero components of $\beta$ are extremely large.